AMID Logo E-BAY Logo

 3) Customs Requirements:

-A) An original passport is needed AT THE DESTINATION at least 14 days before
+A) An original passport is needed at least 14 days before

 the arrival of the vessel; B) The Importer is required to complete the customs form.